Scott Rudin: Theater producer

-Typically producing between two and five productions per year, Rudin was one of Broadway's most prolific commercial producers.
+Typically producing between two and five productions per year, Rudin was once described as one of Broadway's most prolific commercial producers.

 His first Broadway play, David Henry Hwang's Face Value in 1993, was produced alongside Stuart Ostrow and Jujamcyn Theaters, and it closed after eight preview performances.
 He started a deal with Jujamcyn to develop and produce new plays for the theater chain.
 In 1994, Rudin won the Best Musical Tony Award for his production of Stephen Sondheim and James Lapine's Passion.
 The following year, he co-produced Kathleen Turner's Broadway comeback, Indiscretions, and Ralph Fiennes' New York stage debut in Hamlet.
 In 1996, Rudin produced the revival of the Stephen Sondheim and Larry Gelbart musical A Funny Thing Happened on the Way to the Forum, for which Nathan Lane won his first Tony Award.
 His subsequent productions and co-productions have included Skylight, The Goat or Who Is Sylvia?, Seven Guitars, The Ride Down Mt.
 Morgan, Copenhagen, Deuce, The History Boys, Beckett/Albee, Closer, The Blue Room, Doubt, Who's Afraid of Virginia Woolf?, The Year of Magical Thinking, A Behanding in Spokane, God of Carnage, The House of Blue Leaves, and Exit the King.

 In 2010, Rudin and Carole Shorenstein Hays produced the first Broadway revival of August Wilson's Pulitzer Prize-winning play Fences, directed by Kenny Leon and starring Denzel Washington and Viola Davis.
 Fences garnered ten Tony Award nominations and three wins, including Best Revival of a Play, Best Actor for Washington, and Best Actress for Davis.
 He would later produce the 2016 film adaptation of Fences.

 The following year, Rudin was a producer for the Broadway musical The Book of Mormon, which opened in March 2011 at the Eugene O'Neill Theatre.
 The show won nine Tony Awards including Best Musical and the Grammy Award for Best Musical Theatre Album.
 The production has played more than 3,740 Broadway performances as of March 15, 2020.
 The show has also played in London, Australia, Europe, Asia, and on tour across the United States.